 The team are committed to answering emails and messages within 24 hours (excluding weekends and UK bank holidays), so you’ll never have to wait too long for a resolution to your problem.

 At University of Essex Online, we understand that a certain amount of flexibility is required when a student is studying part-time.
-If your personal situation changes during your studies, your Student Adviser will work with you to make the necessary adjustments to your course load.
+If your personal situation changes during your studies, your Student Support team will work with you to make the necessary adjustments to your course load.

 Once you’ve started your course, you will have regular contact with your module tutors – through discussion board participation, live question and answer sessions, feedback on assignments, and by responding to your questions via phone or email.
 Whatever your question or problem, we will work with you to find a solution.